Log in

 Harlequin

 Harlequin contains approximately a 2:1 ratio of CBD to THC, allowing for decent pain relief from both cannabinoids but still a tempered psychoactive experience.
-Harlequin is best used at the first sign of migraine symptoms, allowing it to kick in before the headache worsens.
+This high-CBD strain is best used at the first sign of migraine symptoms, allowing it to kick in before the headache worsens.
 The primary terpenes in Harlequin include myrcene, beta-caryophyllene, pinene, and humulene.

 Northern Lights